 When you remove the tailcap to change the battery you’ll find rubber o-rings to keep the torch IPX8 waterproof/submersible (there are spares in the box) and flawless square-cut anodised threads so a twist of the wrist will “lock out” the switches to avoid accidental activation when the torch is packed away.

 I’m also glad that Sofirn have resisted the trend to equip the Panga with internal charging, rendering it unsuited to "serious" use.
-Charging the battery inside the torch means that it’s out of service while the battery is charging, and the connection ports are often a weak-point in terms of waterproofing and durability.
+Charging the battery inside the torch means it’s out of service while the battery is charging, and the connection ports are often a weak-point in terms of waterproofing and durability.
 For these reasons professionals insist on external charging (and a spare battery!)

 In summary, the C8G Panga is a masterclass in flashlight design and function, incorporating the latest SST40 chip from Luminus with a perfect daylight-white tint (which helps you to see better!), the best construction (6061 aerospace aluminium, military-grade anodising, gold-plated contacts etc) and the best electronics (advanced temperature control, regulated output, reverse polarity protection etc).